-With a mix of music subtle, festive, gaudy, and sublime, the Pitt-Greensburg Chorale and Chamber singers present their Fall concert "Raise a Glass," scheduled for Wednesday, November 29, and Friday, December 1.
+With a mix of music subtle, festive, gaudy, and sublime, the Pitt-Greensburg Chorale and Chamber singers present their Fall concert "Raise a Glass," scheduled for Wednesday, November 29, and Friday, December 1 (Click here to stream the Friday performance live online!).
 Featured are partsongs and oratorio choruses by F. Joseph Haydn and Felix Mendelssohn, offering everything from Haydn's dry wit in close harmony ("Die Beredsamkeit" from his partsongs), toasts to the season ("Juhe, der Wein ist da" from Haydn's “The Seasons”), and grateful thanks ("He Watching Over Israel" from Mendelssohn's “Elijah”).

 Chorale's most ambitious undertaking will be Erik Esenvald's "Stars," sung 8-part a cappella while played on tuned goblets!

 The group also is planning its next tour for Spring 2018.
 This is the second trip that the group has made in the past five years, their most recent destination being eastern Pennsylvania and northern New Jersey in 2013.
 The group plans to return to New Jersey and New York this year having previously performed in two churches in Sparta, NJ, and Newtown, PA.

 “Any time that our students have an opportunity to travel outside of the campus and the state creates a new learning opportunity for them,” said Christopher Bartley, director of the Chorale and Chamber Singers.
 “We hope that we can rely on our local audience and community to support us as we raise money to cover our expenses for the tour.
 We will accept donations at our concert in November, and are creating many fundraising activities this fall as well.”